 Term Definition Adverse Event (AE) Any untoward medical occurrence in a participant, including occurrences which are not necessarily caused by or related to the intervention under study.
-Serious Adverse Event (SAE) Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other important medical events that jeopardise the participant or require intervention to prevent one of the above consequences - life-threatening refers to an event in which the participant was at immediate risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe.
+Serious Adverse Event (SAE) A serious adverse event is any untoward medical occurrence that: Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other important medical events that jeopardise the participant or require intervention to prevent one of the above consequences - life-threatening refers to an event in which the participant was at immediate risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe.
 Related Serious Adverse Event An adverse event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to the trial intervention, based upon the information provided.